movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 a new logical metadata extent, copies the block, changes header bytenr and generation, updates the parent pointer (or root location), and queues delayed reference changes.
 Later modifications in the same transaction reuse that dirty block.
-The implemented extent-buffer clone supplies the allocation, private-copy, and dirty-tracking portion; it must not be called directly by item-level mutation once `btrfs_cow_block()` exists.
+This operation and a top-down transaction-aware search are now implemented.
+Item-level mutation must use the write path and must not call the lower-level extent-buffer clone directly.

 ### File data cache and ordered extents